Javelin1991/htet_predict_bank_failure/FYP_README.txt

 - main

 Important files:
-All the files under the main folder.
+All the files under the main folder belong to the author.
 Each file is rated with Stars based on their importance and relevance to FYP.

 No Star - not important at all
 1 Stars * - least important
 2 Stars ** - second least important